apache/openwhisk-wskdeploy/docs/wskdeploy_action_typed_parms.md

 - The default values for the '```name```' and '```place```' inputs would be set to empty strings (i.e., \"\"), which is the default value for type '```string```', when passed to the 'hello.js' function; therefore 'greeting' will appear a follows:
   - ```"greeting": "Hello, from "```
+- The default value for integer, zero (0), will be assigned to the 'age' parameter.
+- The default value for float, zero (0.0), will be assigned to the 'height' parameter.

 ### Source code
 The manifest file for this example can be found here: